edoconnor/combinations/README.md

 # combinations
-python pandas program to find all possible combinations of five golfers with a salary total for each group.# combinations
+Fantasy golf utility ⛳.
+Finds all combinations of five (5) golfers with total salary for each group.